1. Home

 When you know you’ll be able to have fun later, you’re more likely to be able to buckle down and get to work when you need to.
 Ask your child what they enjoy doing for fun, then do that with them.
 This is also a great time to share things you enjoy with them.

-Encourage your child to try something new.
+Let them see you challenging yourself to read new books, pick up a new hobby, or change old habits.
+Then, encourage your child to try something new.
 They just might find something they love to do.
-Even if they don’t, they’ll have gained some new skills.
+Maybe you’ll find something you love to do together.
+Even if they don’t take up the new activity regularly, they’ll have gained some new skills.

 Trying something new can be scary and nerve-racking.
 By trying something new, your child will have an opportunity to deal with these feelings in a safe environment.